armada-alliance/armada-alliance/services/website/content/en/terms/decentralized.md

 keywords: decentralization, dencentralize, decentralized
 ---

-Decentralization refers to the property of a system in which nodes or actors work in concert in a distributed fashion to achieve a global goal.
 The delegation of power from a central authority to regional and local authorities